Aphotic zone: The Dark Ocean

 In the ocean, the aphotic zone is sometimes referred to as the dark ocean.
 Depending on how it is defined, the aphotic zone of the ocean begins between depths of about 200 m to 800 m and extends to the ocean floor.
-The majority of the ocean is aphotic, with the average depth of the sea being 4267 m deep with the deepest part of the sea, being the Challenger Deep in the Mariana Trench, is about 11,000 m deep.
+The majority of the ocean is aphotic, with the average depth of the sea being 4267 m deep; the deepest part of the sea, the Challenger Deep in the Mariana Trench, is about 11,000 m deep.
 The depth at which the aphotic zone begins in the ocean depends on many factors.
 In clear, tropical water sunlight can penetrate deeper and so the aphotic zone starts at greater depths.
 Around the poles, the angle of the sunlight means it does not penetrate as deeply so the aphotic zone is shallower.
 If the water is turbid, suspended material can block light from penetrating, resulting in a shallower aphotic zone.
 Temperatures can range from roughly 0 C to 6 C.

 The aphotic zone is further divided into the mesopelagic, bathyal, abyssal, and hadal zones.
 The mesopelagic zone extends from 200 m to 2000 m.
 The bathyal zone extends from 2000 m to 4000 m.
 The abyssal zone extends from 4000 m to 6000 m or 6500 m, depending on the authority.
 The hadal zone refers to the greatest depths, deeper than the abyssal zone.
 Some twilight occurs in the mesopelagic zone, but creatures below the mesopelagic must be able to live in complete darkness.